ACM40960/project-YeLiu/README.md

 The benefits of this project reach different areas.
 For example, in healthcare, it can help people with Alexithymia by making it easier for them to understand and show their emotions.
 It also has uses in public safety, education, jobs, and more.

 ## Getting Started - Instructions
 Get ready for fun!
-Follow instructions for real-time facial emotion recognition through your webcam, all done using Python in Anaconda environment.
+Follow instructions for real-time facial emotion recognition through your webcam, all done using Python in Jupyter Notebook (Anaconda).
 Let's go! 🚀😃

 Follow the [main file](fer_main.ipynb) for neural network training.
 Files Structure:
 - [fer_main.ipynb](fer_main.ipynb) - Main project file about the dataset and to train the CNN